microsoft/PowerToys/doc/devdocs/readme.md

 - If you are a community contributor, you will not be able to add labels to the issue, in that case just add a comment saying that you started to work on the issue and try to give an estimate for the delivery date.
 - If the work item has a medium/large cost, using the markdown task list, list each sub item and update the list with a check mark after completing each sub item.
 - When opening a PR, follow the PR template.
+- When you'd like the team to take a look, (even if the work is not yet fully-complete), mark the PR as 'Ready For Review' so that the team can review your work and provide comments, suggestions, and request changes.
+It may take several cycles, but the end result will be solid, testable, conformant code that is safe for us to merge.
 - When the PR is approved, let the owner of the PR merge it.
 For community contributions the reviewer that approved the PR can also merge it.
 - Use the `Squash and merge` option to merge a PR, if you don't want to squash it because there are logically different commits, use `Rebase and merge`.
 - We don't close issues automatically when referenced in a PR, so after the PR is merged:
   - mark the issue(s), that the PR solved, with the `Resolution-Fix-Committed` label, remove the `In progress` label and if the issue is assigned to a project, move the item to the `Done` status.
   - don't close the issue if it's a bug in the current released version since users tend to not search for closed issues, we will close the resolved issues when a new version is released.
   - if it's not a code fix that effects the end user, the issue can be closed (for example a fix in the build or a code refactoring and so on).

 ## Repository Overview